 The Company periodically evaluates intellectual property for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 To determine the recoverability, the Company evaluates the probability that future estimated undiscounted net cash flows will be less than the carrying amount of the assets.
-If such estimated cash flows are less than the carrying amount of the assets, then such assets are written down to their fair value.
-No impairment of intellectual property was identified during the three and six months ended June 30, 2021 and 2020.
+If such estimated cash flows are less than the carrying amount of the assets are written down to their fair value.
+No impairment of intellectual property was identified during the three and nine months ended September 30, 2021 and 2020.